-Investing your profits in the name of the company is possible, but given the taxation implications of ‘passive income,’ business owners should always consult an accountant first.
-Your investment strategy must be fine-tuned based on the specificities and complexities of your financial situation.
+Investing your business profits in the name of the company is possible, but given the taxation implications of ‘passive income,’ business owners should always consult an accountant first.
+Your company profit investment strategy must be fine-tuned based on the specificities and complexities of your financial situation.

 Informed investing begins with assessing the company’s cash flow and liquidity needs.
 Start with low-risk, short-term investments to cover immediate needs and, if there’s still money left, plan longer-term investments for later business expansion goals.
 If you’re in a position to purchase longer-term investments, consider diversifying from your own industry.
 Consult a financial advisor who is well-versed in the needs of your business.

 While it’s important to diversify your investments, also consider investing in your own business.
-(Learn from entrepreneur Garrett Gunderson, author of best-selling Killing Sacred Cows, who tells Forbes that cash is your best first investment.
+(Learn from entrepreneur Garrett Gunderson, author of best-selling Killing Sacred Cows, who tells Forbes that cash is your best first business profit investment option.
 As he says, “when you’re low on cash you accept bad clients.”)
 Investing in your business could mean buying new equipment or technology, for example, to streamline processes or enhance the customer experience.

 Maximize business deductions

 It makes sense to invest your company profits in equipment, buildings or even land at the end of the fiscal year.
 “Those purchases can help you maximize your business deductions for the year,” according to an article by the QuickBooks Small Business Centre.
 But, keep in mind: “If you decide to use the extra cash as a down payment on a lease or mortgage, however, you need to ensure you can afford the extra monthly bills.”

 Invest in yourself